 “A picture is worth a thousand words.”
 Indeed it is.
-In our visually dominated world, pictures and video are key to any blog or social media post.
+In our visually dominated world, pictures and video are key components that often get overlooked when creating any blog or website.
 Not having a picture is akin to having only half a post.
 It’s not as easy as just Googling the image of your choice and sharing it to your blog.
 As with its analog and physical counterparts, digital data is also subject to copyright laws.

 Fair Use comes into play if you are doing a review or report on an entity and require a photo that you did not take yourself.
 The Fair Use Doctrine allows for limited and reasonable uses, provided they do not interfere with the owner’s rights under copyright law.